JackNEM/community/sig-client/status.md

 ## Abstract

-This document aims to group technical features of Milestones in the Catapult Protocol Development project and assess/update status reports about specific **Clients** compatibility.
+This document aims to group technical features of Milestones in the Symbol Protocol Development project and assess/update status reports about specific **Clients** compatibility.

 The document should provide with an easy aggregation of all features addressed in the protocol project during milestones development and should provide a clear compatibility table for individual protocol features / or changes.